Happier employees, higher productivity, collaborative work— hybrid may bring balance

 In the middle, a hybrid office may condense by hot-desking part-time WFH employees in order to lease extra floors or move to a smaller building.
 Hot desking can also reduce cubicles to make way for more collaborative spaces that accommodate a range of postures, settings, and the ability to move around.

 Writing station hack: stock a laptop case or padfolio with all the little office supplies you need like index tabs, color-coding labels and writing instruments.
 When you’re done working, just zip up and go.

 How will working from home affect performance management?

-Staying connected, communicating and identifying key performance indicators (KPIs) while working from home are the central issues affecting performance management.
-Many companies shifted towards a “continuous feedback” model versus annual reviews, and focusing on work done versus hours worked.
+Staying connected, communicating, and identifying key performance indicators (KPIs) while working from home are the central issues affecting performance management.
+Many companies shifted towards a “continuous feedback” model versus annual reviews and focused on work done versus hours worked.